-Press the power button and hold it down for five seconds.
-Once the computer has turned itself off, wait 10-15 seconds before turning on the power again by pressing the power button.
+- Press the power button and hold it down for five seconds.
+Once the computer has turned itself off, wait 10-15 seconds before turning on the power again by pressing the power button. - Insert a slender object, such as a needle into the force shut down hole on the tablet computer.